slantis/plumbing-fixture-calcs/README.md

 # plumbing-fixture-calcs
 Dynamo routine for Plumbing Fixture Calculations (California Building Code with CPC tables).

-Plumbing Fixtures calculations can be a very tedious adn time consuming task.
+Plumbing Fixtures calculations can be a very tedious and time consuming task.
 Hopefully this automation will ease your work

 ## Download